 new certificates were downloaded and you should restart your server software

 so that it loads the updated certificate files.

-#!/bin/sh if sslmate download --all > /dev/null then service apache2 restart > /dev/null fi
+#!/bin/sh if sslmate download --all > /dev/null then # Replace the following line with the command to restart your web server: service apache2 restart > /dev/null fi

 - If you installed sslmate by hand in a non-standard location, make sure to specify the full path to sslmate.